GeekGuy-29/Whatsapp-Notification-System-TQ-Project/README.md

 ## Getting the project

 This project is a GitHub Template Repository.
 You can make a copy of this template in your own repository by clicking the green "Use this template" button.
 You can read more [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).
-When you make the repository, please make it **Public**: we will need to be able to see the repository when you submit it for your assignment later.

 Once you have created the repository from the template, you can **Clone** the repository to your machine by running `git clone` in your terminal.
-If you need a reminder of how `git clone` works, check out the [Week 3](https://www.twitch.tv/videos/1542471356) recording.

 ## Setting up the project